dalibendhiab/Discord_Weather_Bot/README.md

 It's very simple !

-If a want the current Weather information in Lille, in France :
+If I want the current Weather information in Lille, in France :

 Usage : !weather [City]

-So, in the chat Discord, i have to write :
+So, in the chat Discord, I have to write :

 ->     !weather Lille

-I you are lost, don't hesite to ask some help to the bot with : !help.
+If you are lost, don't hesite to ask some help to the bot with : !help.

 This discord bot is only functionnal for french city, for the moment...